Quanhaoli2641/MachineLearningVoter/README.md

    * And the entire process starts again until no more new centers are made
    * And voila, the clusters are made

-The Silhouette value for the first cluster was *0.9987* and the Silhouette value for the second cluster was *0.9997*
+The Silhouette coefficient for the first cluster was *0.9987* and the Silhouette coefficient for the second cluster was *0.9997*

 ####AGNES